Pantheon Build Tools integration

 It will ask for your API key (see https://diffy.website/documentation/getting-started-apis how to get it) and you will be able to select your existing project in Diffy.

 It is best to run this command after you have set up your drops project.
-In this way all credentials to CirlceCI and information about the site is still in cache.
+In this way, all credentials to CirlceCI and information about the site are still in cache.
 Our custom command depends on them being available.

 Manually set up CircleCI variables for Diffy